 It’s important to remember that sex itself is not the problem.
 “Like most addictions, it’s the abuse of the substance—like alcohol or chocolate cake, or the behavior, like exercise, gambling, or sex— that’s the problem,” says Dr. Katehakis.
 Helping people understand that the brain, nervous system, and how your culture influences who you are and what you do helps people feel less broken, she says.
 “When people understand that it’s a problem that they can change, it makes them less ashamed and more relieved.”

 How common is sex addiction?

 The rich and famous aren’t the only ones who are being treated for this disorder.
-It’s estimated that sex addiction, as defined by “clinically relevant levels of distress and/or impairment associated with difficulty controlling sexual feelings, urges, and behaviors” may affect 10 percent of men and 7 percent of women, according to a 2018 national survey in the Journal of the American Medical Association’s JAMA Network Open.
+It’s estimated that sex addiction, as defined by “clinically relevant levels of distress and/or impairment associated with difficulty controlling sexual feelings, urges, and behaviors” may affect up to 10% of the general U.S. population, according to the Cleveland Clinic.
 “It’s been a while since we’ve attempted to quantify the number of sex addicts,” Weiss says.
 “Because so many people are either undiagnosed or quietly seeking recovery, it’s almost impossible to get an accurate estimate.”
-(Don’t miss what addiction counselors wish you knew.)

 Sex addiction rates in men and women